Dover Historical Society

 A contribution of $150 covers the cost of the marker, research guidance, mounting and a year's membership in the Dover Historical Society.

 For further information or obtain an application, click here to visit the Historical Commission's page on the Town's website.
-For questions about the Marker Program, call Paul Tedesco (508-785-1933) or Richard Eells (508-785-1538).

 Although they are separate organizations, the Dover Historical Society and The Dover Historic Commission often cooperate on projects such as this.